 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- You will be asked to complete a series of peer editing tasks during semester.
+- You will be required to complete a series of workshop tasks during semester.

 Important assessment information

 Students must attend and complete the requirements of the Workplace Health and Safety training program for this course where required.

 External and Online: There are no attendance requirements for this course.
 However, it is the students’ responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 On-campus: It is the students’ responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily: